aberi/onion-downloader/README.md

 The 'infinite\_recursion' branch is where I am working on using a queue to allow for an arbitrary recursion depth.
 The master branch only allows for recursion depth of 1.

+One major TODO is to use an HTML parsing engine instead of trying to write a naive one myself...
+It's dirty but somehow does a B+ job.